Take a spin along California’s fabled Highway One.

-This 193-kilometre road from San Francisco to Big Sur is a bucket-list drive for couples longing for the wind in their hair and salt in the air.
+This 120-mile road from San Francisco to Big Sur is a bucket list drive for couples longing for the wind in their hair and salt in the air.
 Romantics will approach the winding drive from San Francisco through Monterey to Carmel and on to Big Sur in a convertible; realists will take a four-wheel drive to explore the plethora of side trails that lead to hidden coves.

 From San Francisco there are two ways to reach the heady heights of Big Sur.
-Hit Highway One and head along the coastline or go inland for a spot of outlet shopping at the Gilroy Premium Outlets mall (you’ll need half a day) before popping out near Monterey just in time for the gated Seventeen Mile Drive through Del Monte Forest from Pacific Grove to Carmel.
+Hit Highway One and head along the coastline or go inland for a spot of outlet shopping at the Gilroy Shopping Mall (you’ll need half a day) before popping out near Monterey just in time for the gated Seventeen Mile Drive through Del Monte Forest from Pacific Grove to Carmel.

 Enter Seventeen Mile drive from the Pacific Grove gate and head past the the Inn at Spanish Bay with private homes on one side and wild rugged coast on the other.
 Painters dot the inlets with easels as they try to capture the essence of this coastline and public binoculars and picnic spots provide perfect moments to take a load off.

 Nature and urban wealth collide along this stretch as the road cuts through the exclusive golfing communities of Spyglass Hill, Cypress Point and Pebble Beach and envy inducing mansion deed titles owned by captains of industry, silicon valley moguls and Hollywood royalty.The oceans here are filled with otters, seals and a plethora of bird life with the occasional pod of whales depending on the time of year.